joshi1983/UAVSim/data/README.md

 The data directory contains the settings.json file for UAVSim.
 If you don't have a file named settings.json, copy and rename settings.json.example.

+## frameOutputDirectory
+Specify the directory to save images to.
+Note that any slashes should be in the / direction.
+JSON-parsing errors may happen if the slashes are in the other direction.

+## ffmpeg
+If you download ffmpeg and make it available from the PATH environment variable, UAVSim can use it to make an mp4 out of your animations every time the frames are made.

+### ffmpeg.fps
+This is the frames per second that you want for a generated mp4 file.
+Typical values would be 24, 30, or 60 but others should work.

+### ffmpeg.video_filename
+The video_filename is the name for your generated video.
+The extension should be .mp4.

 ## httpServerPort

 Port number for the HTTP server that is used when you're not processing a CSV file.